 Allen’s leadership and bravery inspired many others to join the fight for independence, and his name became synonymous with the spirit of the American Revolution.

 Ethan Allen would later volunteer in General Philip Schuyler’s campaign in Canada.
 Fans of the musical “Hamilton” will know Philip Schuyler as Eliza’s father and Alexander Hamilton’s father-in-law.
-It was during this service that Allen led a rash attempt at capturing Montreal but was promptly captured by the British and held prisoner for three years, including a forty day Atlantic crossing to England with fellow prisoners.

-Despite terrible initial conditions, he was treated as a prisoner or war and not as a criminal, which would have meant a sentence of death for his actions.
+Fortunately, because he was considered a prisoner or war and not a criminal, he avoided a sentence of death for his actions.
+Upon his release, he eventually published an account of his imprisonment.

 Ethan Allen's legacy